Skip to Main Content

 One distinct advantage of submersible pumps over non-submersible types is that they use direct pressure via a pipe, which is a more effective method than suction.
 This enables them to move water over a great distance.

 Also, this type doesn’t need to be primed for operations to start working.
 This means the pump can start operating the moment it’s installed.
-Because they don’t need to be primed, their motors are safe from burnout.
-Submersible pumps are also able to move huge amounts of water out.
+Their motors are safe from burnout because they don’t need to be primed.
+Submersible pumps are also able to move vast amounts of water out.

-If you want a sump pump design that operates quietly and offers excellent protection against flooding, the submersible might be the right type for you.
+The submersible might be the right type for you if you want a sump pump design that operates quietly and offers excellent protection against flooding.
 Be sure to get a battery backup so you won’t experience downtime in stormy weather.

 2. Pedestal Sump Pump

-Mounted above the sump basin, the pedestal sump sits right above the basement’s water line.
+Mounted above the sump basin, the pedestal sump sits above the basement’s water line.
 It rests on a pipe that keeps it above the required water level and has a water sensor that determines the amount of water entering the sump basin.
-When the water gets to a certain height, the sump’s motor kicks in and starts removing the excess water.
+When the water reaches a certain height, the sump’s motor kicks in and removes the excess water.

 One of the advantages of installing a pedestal pump is that it can move out huge volumes of water effortlessly.
-As the sump pit fills with water, the pump’s float activates the motor, and it starts removing the water.
+As the sump pit fills with water, the pump’s float activates the motor and starts removing the water.

-Areas that receive huge rainfalls or experience large amounts of snowfall can benefit from the pedestal sump pump.
+The pedestal sump pump benefits areas that receive massive rainfalls or experience significant snowfall.
 This also includes areas that are prone to flooding or water damage.

 While a pedestal sump pump is economical, it’s likely to malfunction if it stays for long periods without being checked.
-Plus, it’s open nature makes it susceptible to damage from debris or other objects falling into the pit, and water can easily evaporate back into the air or even flood the basement.
-Regular inspections are essential as they ensure your pump performs properly and won’t suffer major damage.
+Plus, its open nature makes it susceptible to damage from debris or other objects falling into the pit, and water can quickly evaporate back into the air, leading to condensation and elevated humidity or even flooding the basement.
+Regular inspections are essential as they ensure your pump performs appropriately and won’t suffer significant damage.
 With a little effort, you can keep your sump pump in top shape.

 3. Water-powered Sump Pumps

-This type doesn’t require electric power to function, a major advantage during heavy storms in Appomattox, VA.
+This type doesn’t require electric power to function, a major advantage during heavy storms.
 It’s powered by your house’s water supply.
 One gallon of water is able to move out two gallons of water from the sump pit.

-Because the main power source is water pressure, there’s no waste of energy or water.
+Because the main power source is water pressure, there’s no energy or water waste.
 Any water that’s used in the process goes back to the earth via a storm sewer.
 This type can also operate for several hours.
 If the electricity goes off for a couple of days or weeks, the pump will keep working as long as the water supply remains constant.

 Water pressure has to be between 40-90 psi for the water-powered pump to operate smoothly.
 It’s advisable that the connection pipes be made from copper, as they’re resistant to rust.